emagiz/emdocs/referenceguide/soap-attachments-header-mapper.md

+---
+id: soap-attachments-header-mapper
+title: SOAP attachments header mapper
-# SOAP attachments header mapper
+sidebar_label: SOAP attachments header mapper
+---
 #### Maps attachments, as used in the SOAP with Attachments specification, to and from message headers.
 <code>SoapHeaderMapper</code> implementation that converts MIME attachments, as used in the <i>SOAP with Attachments</i> (SwA) specification, to and from message headers.